steipal/FFAStrans-Public/README.md

 User Interface
-  Intuitive graphical interface for creating complex workflows Easily set up host farms for distributed node processing Run as service in complex farms or as a single standalone application Monitor jobs using inbuilt application or through http Restart finished or failed jobs from start or from node of failure Workflow
+	-Intuitive graphical interface for creating complex workflows -Easily set up host farms for distributed node processing -Run as service in complex farms or as a single standalone application -Monitor jobs using inbuilt application or through http -Restart finished or failed jobs from start or from node of failure Workflow
   Use as a generic file flow system
   Advanced decision making and variables nodes to dynamically adapt your file flow